cetic/fadi/doc/USERMANAGEMENT.md

 > " phpLDAPadmin is a web app for administering Lightweight Directory Access Protocol (LDAP) servers.."

-In order to use [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) you have to pass the configuration for your LDAP server through the environmental variable *_PHPLDAPADMIN_LDAP_HOSTS_*.
+In order to use [phpLDAPadmin](http://phpldapadmin.sourceforge.net/wiki/index.php/Main_Page) you have to pass the configuration for your LDAP server through the environmental variable `_PHPLDAPADMIN_LDAP_HOSTS_`.
 To connect this service with the OpenLDAP server, you need to pass **the name of the service** (`fadi-openldap`).
-To connect to the web app, simply run the following command: (or access it at [http://phpldapadmin.fadi.minikube](http://phpldapadmin.fadi.minikube))
+To connect to the web application, simply run the following command:

 ```bash
 minikube service fadi-phpldapadmin -n fadi